Mdayan13/Scraper/README.md

 I can crete TG bots, discord bot, chatbots 🤖

-so, this is just web content scraping tool for moderate website for high-end websites we need proxies to purchase💵
+so, this is just web content scraping tool for moderate website🫠.
+for high-end websites we need proxies to purchase💵
-you can scrap basic content such as images, videos, audios from it
+you can scrap basic content such as images🖼️, videos🎦, audios🎧 from it.

 for first time installation
 `pip install -r requirements`